MoserMichael/myenv/README.md

 if you want to install the stuff into your current user run script ./setup.sh after cloning this repo - it (hopefully) works on ubuntu and fedora.

 if you want to install and run this project from a docker based environment then run [./set-and-run-in-docker.sh](https://github.com/MoserMichael/myenv/blob/master/setup-and-run-in-docker.sh) ; but that's a very strange environment - the HOME directory is in the docker, so every change to configuration under HOME will be gone once you exit the docker, however it sets the current directory to your real home directory outside of the docker.
-This is quite neat - it runs on OSX, so i can get my Linux environment on the Mac.
+This is quite neat - it runs on OSX, so i can get my Linux environment on the Mac (reminder that this is a bit slow, as it runs on a virtual machine)

 by default it installs the environment based on the [setup.sh](https://github.com/MoserMichael/myenv/blob/master/setup.sh) script cloned into the docker from this git repository (-m git) and installs it on a docker image based on fedora (-b fedora), it starts a bash shell interactively, it changes to the home directory of the current user (outside of the docker)